Russia brands Ukrainian steel plant defenders terrorists - KESQ

 The Azov Battalion drew its initial fighters from far-right circles and elicited criticism for some of its tactics.
 Its current members have rejected accusations of extremism.

-The regiment’s far-right origins have been seized on by the Kremlin as part of its effort to cast Russia’s invasion as a battle against Nazi influence in Ukraine.
+The Kremlin has seized on the regiment’s far-right origins to cast Russia’s invasion as a battle against Nazi influence in Ukraine.
 Russian state media has repeatedly shown what it claimed to be Nazi insignias, literature and tattoos associated with the regiment.

 Last week, dozens of Ukrainian POWs, including defenders of the Mariupol plant, were killed in an explosion at a barracks at a penal colony in Olenivka, an eastern town controlled by pro-Russian separatists.
 Moscow and Kyiv have blamed each other for the blast, with Kyiv saying Russia blew up the barracks to cover up torture against the POWs.

-Meanwhile, the first cargo ship to leave Ukraine since Russia invaded more than five months ago was off the coast of Bulgaria on Tuesday as it headed toward Istanbul and its final destination, Lebanon, putting to the test an agreement signed last month by Moscow and Kyiv to unblock Ukraine’s agricultural exports and ease the global food crisis.
+Meanwhile, the first cargo ship loaded with grain to leave Ukraine since Russia invaded more than five months ago approached Istanbul on Tuesday en route to its final destination, Lebanon, testing an agreement Moscow and Kyiv signed last month to unblock Ukraine’s agricultural exports and ease a global food crisis.

 An estimated 20 million tons of grain have been stuck in Ukraine since the start of war.
 The U.N.-brokered agreement to release the grain calls for the establishment of safe corridors through the mined waters outside Ukraine’s ports.